RaspAP/raspap-docs/docs/features-insiders/wireshark.md

 Most browsers will raise a warning when attempting to download a file over an insecure connection.
 Given that `.pcap` files may contain sensitive information, it's strongly recommended to install an [SSL certificate](../features-core/ssl.md) on your RaspAP host to enable encrypted downloads.
 Alternatively, use common secure Linux tools like `scp` or `sftp` to transfer files from your device for analysis.

 ## Discussions
-Questions or comments about using TShark?
+Questions or comments about using TShark's packet capture?
 Join the [discussion here](https://github.com/RaspAP/raspap-webgui/discussions/).